Truex in tight NASCAR chase for start of round of 8 in Texas

 Busch is one point out of fourth place going to Texas, where his only win all last season came in that Wednesday finish after he had already been eliminated from possibly defending his 2019 Cup title.

-While Busch felt bad about denying his teammate a spot in the championship four, that gave Busch a victory in 16 consecutive seasons.
-He has already won twice this season to extend that impressive streak that is one shy of Richard Petty’s record 18 in a row (1960-77).
+While Busch felt bad about denying his teammate a spot in the championship finale, the win extended Busch’s streak to at least one victory in 16 consecutive seasons.
+He’s won twice already this season to extend a streak that now stretches one year shy of Richard Petty’s record 18 consecutive seasons with a win set from 1960 through 1977.

-A four-time winner at Texas, Busch will be without crew chief Ben Beshore after his suspension for two loose lug nuts on the No. 18 Toyota after last week’s road-course race in Charlotte.
-Busch has two wins each at Kansas, including in May, and Martinsville.
+A four-time winner at Texas, Busch will be without crew chief Ben Beshore following Beshore’s suspension for loose lug nuts on the No. 18 Toyota after last week’s road-course race in Charlotte.
+Busch has two wins each at Kansas, including in May, and at Martinsville.

 “This round lays out very well for us.
 We have three tracks where we have had a lot of success at over the years,” Busch said.
 “We won at both Texas and Kansas within the last year, so I feel like that’s a good omen for us.”